 If an ATM swallows your card, you’ll need to contact the bank connected with the ATM.
 Getting your card back can be a lengthy process, but be polite, put on your best “I’m sad and helpless” face and you’ll get it back eventually.

-ATM Fees and Withdrawal Limits in Peru
+ATM Fees and Withdrawal Limits

 Most ATMs in Peru do not charge you a transaction fee -- but your bank back home probably does.
 This charge is often between $5 and $10 for every withdrawal (sometimes more).
 There might also be an additional 1 to 3 percent transaction fee on all credit and debit card withdrawals abroad.
 You should ask your bank about ATM fees in Peru before you travel.